 Most of the planet’s continents were still connected and were just beginning to drift away into their current positions.
 The first modern mammals were only just emerging and most of the animal species that existed are now extinct in that form.
-It was a very different world.

 Back in those days, this area would have been a lakebed attracting a wide variety of animals.
 Over time, mud and dead vegetation formed the oil shale that now makes up the primary rock at the site.

 There have been about 30 complete skeletons found over the years.
 There have also been more than 100 plant species, 8 types of fish, 31 types of reptiles and more than 50 bird species also uncovered.

 In the 1800s, humans began mining here and the area was used as a quarry for more than a century.
 When this stopped because it was becoming uneconomical, the plan in the 1970s was then to create a location for landfill.

 Visiting the Messel Fossil Pit

 Visiting the Messel Fossil Pit is a little bit tricky because, in some ways, there’s not a lot to see.
 Most of the important stuff – the fossils – has either been taken away or is still underground, waiting to be discovered.

 It’s possible to go on a guided tour into the pit area where you can see the oil shale and the hole in the ground where a lot of the work is happening.
 In the warmer months, there are usually researchers on the site digging through the rocks to find fossils and you can watch them work.

 There are also some fossils or replicas that are on the site to see and touch, which gives you a good sense of what the scientists are looking for here.

 A lot of thought has also gone into the modern museum on the site and it’s an excellent place to visit.
 There are comprehensive exhibits about the formation of the pit and the process of exploration.

 This is a little snapshot of time frozen forever and the Messel Fossil Pit is your window into it.

 The Messel Pit Fossil Site is located at Roßdörfer Straße 108, 64409, Messel, Germany.

 You can see it on a map here.

 To get to the fossil pit site, catch the train to Messel.
 From there, it is about a 30 minute walk or you can catch any bus that comes past the station in the direction of the site.

-[vc_accordion_tab title=”Official website” icon=”fa-external-link” icon_color=”#333333″ title_color=”#333333″ background_color=”#d6d6d6″ title_tag=”h3″]You can find out more information here about the Messel Pit Fossil Site.[/vc_accordion_tab]
+You can find out more information here about the Messel Pit Fossil Site.” id=6]